FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 Multiple allowed

 A Uniform Resource Locator for the package\'s website, bug tracker, source repository, readme file, or documentation.
+For packages installed via git, the repository is required.
+Inclusion of the \"readme\" URL is highly recommended: if the readme is specified and is either a plain text, HTML, or Markdown document (as indicated by the extensions \*.txt, \*.html, and \*.md, respectively), the Addon Manager will download, cache, and display this file and its associated image files.

-It is a good idea to include  tags pointing users to these resources.
-The website is commonly a wiki page on wiki.freecad.org where users can find and update information about the package.
+It is a good idea to include  tags pointing users to your package\'s online resources.
+The website is commonly a wiki page on wiki.freecad.org where users can find and update information about the package, for example.
+The Addon Manager lists these URLs and provides clickable links to them in the package description.

 #### Attributes

 -   type=\"TYPE\" (required): The type should be one of the following identifiers \-- \"website\", \"bugtracker\", \"repository\", \"readme\", or \"documentation\".
 -   branch=\"BRANCH\" (required for type=\"repository\"): The name of the branch to check out to obtain this package.
 Typically the name of your main development branch.
+May also specify any other type of git reference, e.g. a tag or specific commit.

 ###